 Which airlines fly to Iran?

 You have a big option of airlines to pick from which would obviously depend on your departing destination and budget.
 Mahan and IranAir are the two major Iranian airlines that fly overseas.
-Pegasus and Aeroflot offer low cost flights to Tehran usually making a stop in Istanbul or Kiev.
+Pegasus and Ukraine international Ailines offer low-cost flights to Tehran usually making a stop in Istanbul or Kiev.

 Public transportation from Imam Khomeini Airport: